dalenguyen/firebase-functions-helper/docs/firestore.md

   .updateDocument(db, 'collection-name', 'document-id', data);
 ```

+This will return a Promise.
+True if success and will throw an error if fail.

 ## 7. Delete a document

 ```sh
 firebaseHelper.firestore
   .deleteDocument(db, 'collection-name', 'document-id');
 ```

+This will return a Promise<{status: bolean, message: string}>

 ## 8. Check whether a document exists